 - How about firewood?

-Absolutely no firewood is allowed to be brought in from out of town.
-It is illegal to move firewood out of Ohio Quarantined counties and violators face up to $4,000 in fines.
-You may either purchase firewood from a local vendor in Hocking County or order it from our website and it will be delivered to your door upon arrival.
+You may either purchase firewood from us which we deliver to your doorstep for $25 plus tax for four bundles or you may bring your own.
 Campfires are permitted ONLY in the fire pit provided with your cabin.
 Absolutely NO fires permitted outside of these designated areas.
 Only firewood should be burned in the fire pit.
 Please ensure fire is properly extinguished before leaving the campfire area.

 - Do you allow smoking?